 The Bureau of Labor Statistics (BLS) projects 18% job growth for medical and health services managers between 2018 and 2028.
 A degree in healthcare administration provides the essential knowledge and fundamental skills needed to make the most of this rapidly growing field.

 The demand for medical and health service managers remains high; the BLS projects that 71,600 new positions will be created between 2018 and 2028.
-The table below offers details about salaries for healthcare administrators and similar workers at different stages of their careers.

 |Job Title||Entry-Level (0-12 months)||Early Career (1-4 Years)||Midcareer (5-9 Years)||Experienced (10-19 Years)|